tompysqlpbi/tompysqlpbi/README.md

 I am Data Analyst with 4+ year experience.
+Data analysing is my dream job.

 I’m currently working on mine projects and as data analyst in sport industry.

+I have experiences with Machine learning, customer segmentation and Fraud detection.

 For example in my free time I predict the odds from historical data.